therebelrobot/stats-cli/README.md

 # stats-cli
-A command line utility to send data events into a datadog agent.
-Powered by [dog-statsy](https://github.com/segmentio/dog-statsy)
+A command line utility to send data events into datadog

 ## installation